 Every speaker must decide "what to say and what to leave unsaid."
 Hurley v.
 Irish-American Gay, Lesbian & Bisexual Group of Boston, 515 U.S. 557, 575 (1995), quoting Pacific Gas & Electric Co. v.
-Public Utilities Comm'n of Cal., 475 U.S. 1, 11 (1986) (plurality opinion) (emphasis in original).
-An individual's "intellectual autonomy" is the freedom to say what that person believes is true and to refrain from saying what is false.
+Public Utilities Comm'n of Cal., 475 U.S. 1, 11 (1986) (plurality opinion).
+An individual's "intellectual autonomy" is the freedom to say what that person believes is true and refrain from saying what is false.
 Duncan, Seeing the No-Compelled-Speech Doctrine Clearly, 99 Neb.
 L. Rev. at 85.
 A speaker's choice "not to propound a particular point of view" is simply "beyond the government's power to control," regardless of the speaker's reasons for remaining silent.
 Hurley, 515 U.S. at 575.
-There is "no more certain antithesis" to the Free Speech Clause than a government mandate imposed to produce "orthodox expression."
+There is "no more certain antithesis" to free speech than a government mandate imposed to produce "orthodox expression."
 Id. at 579.
 Such a restriction "grates on the First Amendment."
 Id.
-"Only a tyrannical government"---or School District-"requires one to say that which he believes is not true," e.g., that "two plus two make five."
+"Only a tyrannical [School District] . . . requires [a student] to say that which he believes is not true," e.g., that "two plus two make five."
 Id.
-Here, the Policy requires students (and faculty) to make false statements about the sex of other students.
+Here, the Policies coerce students to make false statements about the sex of other students.

 The Supreme Court has never upheld a viewpoint-based mandate compelling "an unwilling speaker to express a message that takes a particular ideological position on a particular subject."
 Duncan, Seeing the No-Compelled-Speech Doctrine Clearly, 99 Neb.
 L. Rev. at 78.
-But that is precisely what the Policy requires, darkening the "fixed star in our constitutional constellation" that forbids any government official, "high or petty," from prescribing "what shall be orthodox in politics, nationalism, religion, or other matters of opinion or force citizens to confess by word or act their faith therein."
+But that is precisely what the Policies require, darkening the "fixed star in our constitutional constellation" that forbids any government official, "high or petty," from prescribing "what shall be orthodox in politics, nationalism, religion, or other matters of opinion or force citizens to confess by word or act their faith therein."
 Barnette, 319 U.S. at 642.
 Regardless of how acceptable transgender ideology is in the current culture, the School District's interest in disseminating that ideology "cannot outweigh [a student's] First Amendment right to avoid becoming the courier for such message."
 Wooley, 430 U.S. at 717.
 Barnette and Wooley solidify the principle that government lacks the "power to compel a person to speak, compose, create, or disseminate a message on any matter of political, ideological, religious, or public concern."
 Duncan, Seeing the No-Compelled-Speech Doctrine Clearly, 99 Neb.
 L. Rev. at 63-64.
-The Policy is even more intrusive than in Wooley, where the state did not "require an individual to speak any words, affirm any beliefs, or create or compose any expressive message," but rather to serve as a "mobile billboard" for an ideological message obviously attributable to the state.
-Duncan, Seeing the No-Compelled-Speech Doctrine Clearly, 99 Neb.
-L. Rev. at 63.
-Even this passive display violated the First Amendment because it "usurp[ed] speaker autonomy."
+The Policies are even more intrusive than in Wooley, where the state did not "require an individual to speak any words, affirm any beliefs, or create or compose any expressive message," but rather to serve as a "mobile billboard" for an ideological message obviously attributable to the state.
+Id. at 63.
+Even Wooley's passive display violated the First Amendment because it "usurp[ed] speaker autonomy."
 Id. at 76.
+The key is whether private speakers "are closely linked with the expression in a way that makes them appear to endorse the government message."
+Johanns v.
+Livestock Mktg.
+Ass'n, 544 U.S. 550, 565 n.8 (2005) (citation and internal quotation mark omitted) (upholding compelled beef advertising subsidies); see Doe v.
+Cong. of the United States, 891 F.3d 578, 593 (6th Cir.
+2018) (atheists unsuccessfully challenged inscription of "In God We Trust" on currency, because it did not attribute the message to them).